 She also launched Pen Jen's Inkwell Podcast, featuring the children's music and spoken-word stories from her Apple Music releases.
 Her blog Pen Jen's Inkwell features her latest children's short stories and poems.

 Combining her love for music and children, she founded Pen Jen Productions and created a children's novel and musical series, The Whirlwind Chronicles: The Magic Music Box, The Horse Gate, and Dreams or Dust.
-She also wrote Kisses, a feature film musical screenplay based on the life of Milton S. Hershey, which she plans to adapt for the stage.
+She also wrote Kisses, a musical based on the life of chocolatier Milton S. Hershey.

 Her current works in progress include several children's novel and musical series: The Mary Nose Mysteries, The Dilemmas of Daisy Dimple, Mandy Dandie's Pink Lemonade, The Peaceable Kingdom, Legends, All Angels, and The Harp of Iris (part four of The Whirlwind Chronicles).